Universality of the Berezinskii-Kosterlitz-Thouless type of phase transition in the dipolar XY-model: Introduction

-For contact interactions, vortex and antivortex in a VAP interact by a logarithmic interaction potential, which in superfluids is due to kinetic energy of the flow, and the attraction force decays with the inverse distance.
+For contact interactions, vortex and antivortex in a vortex-antivortex pair interact by a logarithmic potential, which in superfluids is due to kinetic energy of the flow, and the attraction force decays with the inverse distance.
 This logarithmic interaction is the primary requirement for the occurrence of the BKT transition.
-On the other hand, in the presence of a dipolar interaction term in the Hamiltonian, a spatially constant attraction force $K_{0}$ between vortex and antivortex occurs \cite{Feigelman1979,MaierSchwabl,MaierSchwablCondensed} (also see below), which bears an obvious potential importance for the PT, which has been overlooked in most previous investigations of the dipolar XY model.
-We note that the {\em confinement} in isolated VAPs by the string tension is one of the rare instances outside the realm of Quantum Chromodynamics (QCD), in which linear interaction potentials between a particle and its antiparticle, in QCD between quark and antiquark, occur.
+On the other hand, in the presence of a dipolar interaction term in the Hamiltonian, a spatially constant attraction force $K_{0}$ between vortex and antivortex in an isolated pair occurs \cite{Feigelman1979,MaierSchwabl} (also see below), which bears an obvious potential importance for the phase transition, which has been overlooked in most previous investigations of the 2D dipolar XY model, with the notable exception of Maier and Schwabl \cite{MaierSchwabl}.